-\textbf{Neural surface reconstruction methods} have recently emerged as a promising alternative, by enforcing alignment between per-view normal maps and the gradient of a neural SDF. \cite{KayaKOFG22} for instance constrained the SDF optimization by CNN-PS normals~ \citep{ikehata18cnnps} and MVS depths~\citep{WangGVSP21}, incorporating uncertainty measures to mitigate conflicts in predictions. \cite{KayaKOFG23} further added a neural volume rendering loss, benefiting the latter's robustness in handling various material types.
-This resulted in a multi-objective optimization comprising three loss terms.
-However, as in~\cite{KayaKOFG22}, the reliance on uncertainty-based hyperparameter tuning did not fully resolve conflicts between objectives, leading to potential loss of fine-grained details.
-PS-NeRF~\citep{yang22psnerf} introduced a two-stage solution, where the first stage achieves multi-view normal integration by aligning surface gradients with SDPS-Net normals~\citep{chen2019sdps}, and the second stage leverages UNISURF~\citep{oechsle21unisurf} to optimize geometry, reflectance and illumination, modelled by multi-layer perceptrons (MLPs).
+\textbf{Neural surface reconstruction methods} have recently emerged as a promising alternative, by enforcing alignment between per-view normal maps and the gradient of a neural SDF. \cite{KayaKOFG22} for instance constrained the SDF optimisation by CNN-PS normals~ \citep{ikehata18cnnps} and MVS depths~\citep{WangGVSP21}, incorporating uncertainty measures to mitigate conflicts in predictions. \cite{KayaKOFG23} further added a neural volume rendering loss, improving robustness to various material types.
+This resulted in a multi-objective optimisation comprising three loss terms.
+However, as in~\citep{KayaKOFG22}, the reliance on uncertainty-based hyperparameter tuning did not fully resolve conflicts between objectives, leading to potential loss of fine-grained details.
+PS-NeRF~\citep{yang22psnerf} introduced a two-stage solution, where the first stage achieves multi-view normal integration by aligning surface gradients with SDPS-Net normals~\citep{chen2019sdps}, and the second stage leverages UNISURF~\citep{oechsle21unisurf} to optimise geometry, reflectance and illumination, modelled by multi-layer perceptrons (MLPs).
 However, its reliance on the directional illumination assumption limited its generalizability.
-NPL-MVPS~\citep{logothetis2024nplmv} relaxed this assumption by considering a near-light model, initially enforcing alignment between SDF gradients and UniMS-PS normals~\citep{hardy2024unimsps}, and subsequently processing to joint shape and reflectance optimization while considering both light attenuation and cast shadows.
-Most recently, SuperNormal~\citep{cao2024supernormal} adopted a similar initialization approach to PS-NeRF and NPL-MVPS, utilizing SDM-UniPS normals~\citep{ikehata23sdmunips}, but significantly improved efficiency with multi-resolution hash encoding and directional finite differences, achieving nearly double the training speed.
+NPL-MVPS~\citep{logothetis2024nplmv} relaxed the directional illumination assumption by considering a near-light model, initially enforcing alignment between SDF gradients and UniMS-PS normals~\citep{hardy2024unimsps}.
+It then jointly optimises shape and reflectance via a rendering loss that explicitly models light attenuation and cast shadows.
+Most recently, SuperNormal~\citep{cao2024supernormal} adopted a similar initialisation approach to PS-NeRF and NPL-MVPS, utilizing SDM-UniPS normals~\citep{ikehata23sdmunips}, but significantly improved efficiency with multi-resolution hash encoding and directional finite differences, achieving nearly double the training speed.

-In contrast to these prior methods, the novel approach we propose in the rest of this article formulates multi-view normal integration as a single-objective optimization problem, through joint re-parametrization of normals and reflectance.
-Let us now introduce this re-parametrization.
+In contrast to these prior methods, the novel approach we propose in the rest of this article formulates multi-view normal integration as a single-objective optimisation problem, through joint re-parametrisation of normals and reflectance.
+Let us now introduce this re-parametrisation.